mxfoyster/ModularUnityBits/README.md

 ---

+## Contents So Far

+- CAROUSEL

+This is a simple bit of code that allows us to have a number of ui panels that will be arranged like a polygon around a pivot point.

+Basically, camera sees a panel face on but user can rotate left or right using the arrow keys to snap to the next panel on our polygon.
+Currently, we have a hexagon, but the maths should work for different numbers.
+This is yet to be tested.
+I intend this for something like a game settings scene within a game where we will need a number of panels to accommodate all the different options.

+---

 ## Licensing / Use

 as you can see, I've made this GNU GPL.
 I'm happy for anyone to use and or rework whatever they find useful from here.